How to Benefit from Cyclical Investment Markets-MBA Lecture Recap

 4. Look at how much money you can amass over a few decades of regular investing.
 Invest $4,000 per year from ages 25 to 65 in a diversified stock index fund with an average annual return of 7.5% and retire with close to $1,000,000.00.
 Regular investing over time yields great rewards.

-Following are some of my recent investing articles across the blogosphere;
+Following are some of my older and newer investing articles across the blogosphere;

 The Digerati Life, Buying Bond?
 The Effect of Interest Rates on Bond Value versus Yield

 Free Money Finance.
 Dividend Investing is Not the Perfect Solution for Yield

 Consumerism Commentary, I’m consulted about Buying a House with Cash

 Women’s Money Week

 The original version of this article was published for the 2012 Women’s Money Week.
 The lessons still hold true today.